slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 low power people should speak fisrt: hierarchy and everybody the right to their opinion and not copying others' opinion. hierarchy with low power voices

-it focuses on how to do email faster instead of on how to do less email The best thing I did this year was to switch my default to “no” for all meetings.
+The best thing I did this year was to switch my default to “no” for all meetings.
 If I can’t say no, I schedule the meeting for the afternoon.
 If I have to do it in person, I make it close to my office.
 -->